 Far fewer people are in these dire straits than were happening earlier in the pandemic, but everybody is facing some price increases.
 But the vast majority of Americans fill up their cars with gas, and they notice it’s a lot higher.
 It’s a much more diffuse pain, it’s not as severe, but people hate inflation.
 Inflation has both a reality and a life of its own.
 It’s just like taxes — taxes are something you pay, but they’re something we all just broadly hate.

-Both because jobs have been coming back and also because the federal government put out a lot of economic relief, people — especially those who are at the very top of the heap — have, on average, enough money to pay those extra prices in the majority of cases.
+Both because jobs have been coming back and also because the federal government put out a lot of economic relief, people — especially those who are not at the very top of the heap — have, on average, enough money to pay those extra prices in the majority of cases.

 When you look at the price at the pump, you think, “Ahhh,” and you’re staring at it.
 But if you’re staring at it, that means you put gas in your car.
 And if you look at the consumption numbers adjusted for inflation, these things have gone up, and that is because people have more money.
 Prices are rising, but their bank accounts rose faster.